wandb/weave/weave/docs/ClickhouseCallsQueryPerformanceAnalysis.md

 3. Well, while it is expected that most rows in `calls_merged` are [fully Optimized](https://clickhouse.com/docs/en/sql-reference/statements/optimize), it is also true that rows exist across parts which share the same index key, but are not merged.
 4. Therefore, it is required to apply group & aggregation operations matching the view against the `calls_merged` table when querying.
 This is all outlined in the docs above.

-The takeaway here is that: all queries for Calls require a group-by, and by definition, will require full-pass over data.
+One takeaway here is that: all queries for Calls require a group-by operation.
+In principle, this is nothing wrong with this, but useful to be aware of when constructing queries.
+Moving filters inside of the WHERE clause when applicable is most ideal.

-Rough Notes:
-* The aggregating merge tree is really nasty since we can't garuntee that parts will be merged - ever? seems to be true accoring to my research

 # 4. High level Insights